45 Minutes from Broadway: Reception

-Moving Picture World's reviewer Edward Weitzel was very positive, finding the cast to be "excellent" and praising the settings for being "amply elaborate, without showing any signs of a desire to call attention to themselves."
+Moving Picture Worlds reviewer Edward Weitzel was very positive, finding the cast to be "excellent" and praising the settings for being "amply elaborate, without showing any signs of a desire to call attention to themselves."

-Camera!'s review was also positive, praising Charles Ray's performance "Mr. Ray employs all of his youthful charm in the interpretation of the "Kid," with an unusually refreshing result."
+Camera!s review was also positive, praising Charles Ray's performance "Mr. Ray employs all of his youthful charm in the interpretation of the "Kid," with an unusually refreshing result."